Constructing graphs over $R^n$ with small prescribed mean-curvature: Proofs of the main results

-We remark that because of our use of the projector estimates we cannot conclude that $\|\tau_g\| < \big(2^{2/3}-1\big)^{3/2}$ is a necessary criterion for absolute convergence of our formal power series solution.
-Indeed, for any radially symmetric $H_0\in C^\alpha_0$ the formal power series reduces to its first term, all other terms being identitcally zero, so convergence is a trivial issue and holds for any size of $\eps$, then.
+\begin{rema} Because of our use of the projector and Banach algebra estimates, we cannot conclude that $\|\tau^{(1)}\| < \big(2^{2/3}-1\big)^{3/2}$ is a necessary criterion for absolute convergence of our formal power series solution.
+Indeed, for any radially symmetric $H\in C^\alpha_0$ the formal power series reduces to its first term, all other terms being identically zero, so convergence is a trivial issue and holds for any size of $H$, then. \end{rema}